angt08/borky-bois-sanctuary/README.md

 - Short Quiz for those who are wondering what kind of dog breed is suitable for them
 >

+`
+I haven't yet decided if I will be implementing user auth login, since it is a dummy site, I mainly just want to make something that I can continue to add to and expand on.
+`

 ### This will be the landing/home page:
 ![](wireframe-images/home.png)